-For more information regarding testing services, contact the Office of Continuing Education & Workforce Development at 735-5574 or 735-5640
+For more information regarding testing services, contact the Office of Continuing Education & Workforce Development at (671)-735-5640 ext.5579 or email learning4life@guamcc.edu.

 Institutional Learning Outcomes (ILOs)

 The end of fall 2009 marked the formal adoption of GCC's Institutional Learning Outcomes, also known as ILOs.
 The ILOs were developed as a task of the General Education Committee with input from all faculty, the Faculty Senate, the College Governing Council (CGC), and the Board of Trustees.
 These ILOs represent what knowledge, skills/abilities, and values students should develop and acquire as a result of their overall experiences with any aspect of the College.
 The ILOs link all divisions, departments, units, and programs at the College regardless of whether they are directly (academic) or indirectly (non-academic) involved with students.
 Every employee and office at the College exists to support students and help them excel; this includes the administration, student support services, faculty, maintenance, procurement, etc.